Batch jobs

 which reports the cost in credits.
 For more on job_estimate, execute job_estimate --help.

-The SLURM command sacct reports the resources used by a completed batch job, which helps users learn what resources to request next time.
+The Slurm command sacct reports the resources used by a completed batch job, which helps users learn what resources to request next time.
 At the bottom of a batch script, the command

 sacct -j $SLURM_JOB_ID --format=JobID,JobName,MaxRSS,Elapsed,TotalCPU,State